 21. George Stephenson

-After George Stephenson of England visited a colliery in 1813, mainly to observe something called a “steam boiler on wheels” constructed by John Blenkinsop, he figured that he could do better.
-He then built the Blucher, an engine equipped with enough power to haul 30 tons of coal at four miles per hour.
-Stephenson continued to improve the design and discovered a method to make a truly practical locomotive.
+After George Stephenson of England visited a colliery in 1813, mainly to observe a “steam boiler on wheels” constructed by John Blenkinsop, he figured he could do better.
+He then built the Blucher, an engine with enough power to haul 30 tons of coal at four miles per hour.
+Stephenson continued to improve the design and discovered a method to make an efficient locomotive.